Common Signs and Symptoms of Anorexia Nervosa

 Some of the most common health complications connected to AN include:

-But help is still available for those who need it, and the earlier an intervention takes place, the higher the likelihood of a successful recovery.
+However, help is still available for those who need it, and the earlier an intervention is initiated, the greater the likelihood of a successful recovery.

 Anorexia Nervosa Risk Factors